A Study on Transformer Configuration and Training Objective: Bamboo

 The results of scaling to deeper transformers are summarized in Figure~\ref{fig:sweet}.
 For both the base-scale and large-scale models, we report the top-1 accuracy on ImageNet-1K dataset.
-We can observe the models trained by supervised image classification directly (\ie ViT-B and ViT-L) cannot improve accuracy when we use the deeper architectures.
-For ViT-B, the top-1 accuracy on ImageNet-1K keeps comparable when the depth is smaller than 50, but after that, there is a significant accuracy drop.
-For ViT-L, the accuracy decreases even faster than the ViT-B. There is a significant accuracy drop when we use the narrower and deeper models.
-However, for masked autoencoders, we can observe totally different patterns.
+We can observe the models that are trained by supervised image classification directly (\ie ViT-B and ViT-L) cannot improve accuracy when we use deeper architectures.
+For ViT-B, the top-1 accuracy on ImageNet-1K remains the same when the depth is smaller than 50, but after that, there is a significant drop on accuracy.
+For ViT-L, the accuracy decreases even faster than the ViT-B. There is a significant drop on accuracy when we use the narrower and deeper models.
+However, for masked autoencoders, we observe totally different patterns.
 Even if we keep the comparable trainable parameters and computation cost, with such a simple modification, the masked autoencoders gain significant improvements.
-More importantly, when we scale to 48 layers, both MAE-B and MAE-L reach sweet points.
+More importantly, when we scale to 48 layers, both MAE-B and MAE-L reach sweet spots.
 When scaling to 96 layers, we observe the training is unstable compared with shallower models.
 This result matches well with our observation in Figure~\ref{fig:over-smoothing-cos}.
 At around 40th layer, the over-smoothing issue starts to happen slightly in masked autoencoder, which is much later than the ViT model.
-We suggest another reason of the unstable deep model training is the too large model updates~\citep{wang2022deepnet}.
+We suggest another reason of the unstable deep model training is the too-large model updates~\citep{wang2022deepnet}.
 In this work, we focus on the over-smoothing issue of deep transformer training instead.
 The large model updates in deeper layers are out-of-scope.
 We leave that as our future work.

 According to the experimental results above, we find that masked autoencoder can indeed scale transformer well along depth.
 Even if we keep comparable trainable parameters and computation cost with the original transformer, the model achieves better accuracy.
-Another observation is, both transformer-base and transformer-large reach their sweet points at around 50 layers.
+Another observation is, both transformer-base and transformer-large reach their sweet spots at around 50 layers.
 We thus recommend a new set of transformer configurations in Table~\ref{tbl:bamboo} following our Bamboo idea, which are deeper and narrower than the original transformer configurations.